Kickstart your geospatial career in 2027

 • An award and a certificate recognising their achievement.

-• An ArcGIS for Personal Use licence (12-month licence).
+• A 12-month ArcGIS for Personal Use licence

 *Terms and conditions apply - based on availability and other criteria